imazen/resizer-web/content/plugins/s3reader.md

 	<add name="S3Reader" vpp="true" buckets="my-bucket-1,my-bucket-2,my-bucket-3" prefix="~/s3/"
 	 checkForModifiedFiles="false" useSsl="false" accessKeyId="" secretAccessKey="" useSubdomains="false" />

-* buckets (requrired) - Comma-delimited list of permitted bucket names that can be accessed.
+* buckets (required) - Comma-delimited list of permitted bucket names that can be accessed.
 * prefix - the virtual folder that all buckets can be accessed under.
 Defaults to ~/s3/
 * checkForModifiedFiles - If true, S3Reader which check for updated source files on S3 when a cached file is requested.
 The metadata is cached for an hour after it is last accessed (configurable by code).
 	If false, S3 will never be checked for newer versions of cached files, reducing latency costs by 50%.
 Defaults to false.